Producer responsibility for packaging

 Read the ordinance for packaging producer responsibility (In Swedish only)

 While producers currently have a responsibility to contribute to the national targets, the new packaging ordinance clarifies that the only packaging producers may use must be reusable or recyclable.
-The ordinance also prescribes that as of January 1st, 2024, producers must contract or provide an approved Producer Responsibility Organization (PRO), for example Näringslivets Producentansvar, to manage their packaging.
+The ordinance also prescribes that as of January 1st, 2024, producers must contract or provide an approved Producer Responsibility Organisation (PRO), for example Näringslivets Producentansvar, to manage their packaging.

 In short, the new packaging ordinance means that producers have a responsibility to: